-Upskilling employees is often necessary for both up-and-coming new talent and seasoned professionals.
-The latter may require skills refreshers, additional certifications, or higher degrees to position themselves for promotion.
+Upskilling is essential for both new talent and seasoned professionals.
+While new talent needs to learn the skills required for their roles, experienced workers may require skill refreshers, additional certifications, or higher degrees to position themselves for advancement opportunities.

 What is Reskilling?

-Reskilling is a process that resets an employee’s knowledge and skills so he or she can perform at higher levels—or acquire entirely new talents.
-It’s not just about acquiring new skills and knowledge for existing jobs—it can also include training employees to work in different capacities altogether, such as switching from software engineer to sales representative or moving from being an admin assistant to being a remote book.
+Reskilling involves resetting an employee’s knowledge and skills to perform at higher levels or develop new abilities.
+It goes beyond acquiring new skills and knowledge for existing jobs and can include training employees for entirely new roles, such as transitioning from a software engineer to a sales representative or from an administrative assistant to a remote bookkeeper.

-Reskilling can take a variety of forms: formal training, on-the-job coaching, self-study with online courses or other resources, mentoring from company managers, and more.
+Reskilling can take many forms, including formal training, on-the-job coaching, self-study with online courses or other resources, and mentoring from company managers.

 Developing a successful upskilling and reskilling program.

-Upskilling and Reskilling is a critical part of cultivating a modern workplace because it allows workers to take on new tasks and work in different capacities.
-It’s also necessary for companies to evolve with the times.
-Reskilling helps employees stay ahead of the curve by learning new skills that they may grow into overtime, while upskilling keeps workers abreast of the newest technologies and tools to better perform their job.
+Upskilling and reskilling are crucial for modern workplaces as they enable employees to take on new tasks and work in different capacities.
+It’s also vital for companies to evolve with the times and help their employees stay ahead of the curve by learning new skills that may become relevant over time.

 Identify existing upskilling/ reskilling areas:

-One way to fill skill gaps is by identifying areas where people lack expertise and then training them on what needs to be covered.
-Start by understanding your employees’ needs and wishes, as well as their professional interests and goals.
-Run feedback and surveys to collect more information and assess their skills independently.
-This will help you zero in on the skills that need to be upgraded or learned anew.
+Identifying skill gaps is one way to fill skill shortages by identifying areas where people lack expertise and training them on what they need to know.
+To get started, understand your employees’ needs, wishes, professional interests, and goals.
+Run surveys and feedback to collect more information and assess their skills independently to pinpoint the areas that need upgrading.

 Decide: Upskilling or reskilling?

-Once you have identified the gaps, set out to create a plan of action.
-Decide on the programs and training that will be most beneficial for your employees.
-The type of upskilling or reskilling program you choose depends on several factors, including whether it’s short-term or long-term, how much effort, time, and financial investment it will require, and whether the organisation can implement it.
+Once you have identified skill gaps, create an action plan and decide on the training programs that will benefit your employees the most.
+Determine whether it’s a short or long-term program, the effort, time, and financial investment it requires, and whether the organisation can implement it.